The National September 11 Memorial & Museum occupy half of the 16-acre World Trade Center site.

 The 9/11 Memorial Museum will be the global focal point for preserving the history of 9/11 and educating the public on its continued effects on the world in which we live.

-The collection houses more than 10,313 artifacts, including 2,136 archival documents and 37 large artifacts like first responder vehicles and monumental steel that are already on site.
+The collection houses more than 12,500 artifacts, including 2,136 archival documents and 37 large artifacts like first responder vehicles and monumental steel.

 The In Memoriam exhibition honors the 2,983 victims with biographies and profiles, portraits, spoken remembrances and mementoes contributed by family members.